 PoE systems require Ethernet cabling to each camera location and a PoE-enabled NVR or switch.
 Initial costs are higher, but long-term maintenance is lower compared to alternatives.

-How do I install a PoE camera system?
+How to set up a PoE camera system?

 Plan camera locations, run Cat5e/Cat6 cables, mount cameras 7–10 feet high, connect each to the PoE NVR or switch, and configure your system.
-Always test gear before mounting for best results.
+Always test gear before mounting for optimal results.

 Can PoE cameras work without internet?